OpenRedstoneEngineers/Privacy-Policy/minecraft_server.md

 - We maintain a status indicator in a Discord chat which lists the Minecraft usernames of all players currently connected to the server.
 - We mirror the contents of in-game chat messages to a Discord chat in order to allow in-game users to chat with people on the Discord platform.
 - We deliver notifications about some in-game actions to our staff team via a Discord chat for server moderation and administration purposes.
-These notifications may include any of the data we collect, and is intended to be accessible only to the staff team.
+These notifications may include any of the data we collect, and are intended to be accessible only to the staff team.

 Any data which we share with Discord is subject to Discord's [privacy policy](https://discord.com/privacy).